How to develop problem-solving competency inside the organization?

 - Posted by: Ganesh Babu

-- Category: Business Head, Business Transformation, CEO, Culture, Organizational development
+- Categories: Business Head, Business Transformation, CEO, Culture, Organizational development

 Irrespective of industry and size of the organization, one of the common scenarios we observe in most of the organization is the inability to converge into the solutions approach for the chronic problems.
 Alternatively, we can say that most of the organizations lack problem-solving competency.
 When we say competency, it encompasses the knowledge of recognizing the problem, analyzing the causes from the reliable data, proposing the actions plan, implementing the measures, and ensuring the problem does not recur.

 Organization differs on the level of competency steps.
 If the senior management brings this one competency across levels and functions, then the organization sails through any business challenges.

 In most of the organizations, we observe that lack of problem-solving competency prevails not due to lack of awareness on the problem-solving methodologies or tools and techniques.
 Most of the organizations are aware of structured problem-solving methodologies like QC tools and its applications, 8D approach, A3 approach, six sigma methodologies and latest available in the industry.

 In my opinion, the inculcating problem-solving competency is more of mindset and culture building issues rather than on awareness issue.
 It is due to the lack of conducive environment or winning mindset culture as developed by the senior leadership team.

 Clarity on the term “problem.”